-- (e) [Cash contributions] Contributions in excess of \$100.
-A candidate may not accept [cash receipts] contributions aggregating in excess of \$100 from a single source except by check, money order, cashier's check, or credit or debit card. - § 8.
-Subdivision (y) of section 5-05 of chapter 5 of Title 52 of the Rules of the City of New York is amended to read as follows: - (y) [Cash, money order, or cashier's check] Certain contributions exceeding \$100.
-[Cash, money order, or cashier's check contributions] Contributions from any one contributor that are greater than \$100 in the aggregate and are made by any instrument other than check, credit card, or debit card. - § 9.
-Section 5-05 of chapter 5 of title 52 of the rules of the city of New York is amended by deleting subdivision (z) and relettering subdivisions (aa) and (bb), as follows: - (z) [Withdrawn matching claims.
-Contributions for which a matching claim was previously withdrawn by the candidate. - (aa)] Non-matchable contributions.
-Contributions that are otherwise not matchable contributions within the meaning of the Act. - [(bb)] (aa) Contributions made by digital assets.
+(e) [Cash contributions] Contributions in excess of \$100.
+A candidate may not accept [cash receipts] contributions aggregating in excess of \$100 from a single source except by check, money order, cashier's check, or credit or debit card.

+§ 8.
+Subdivision (y) of section 5-05 of chapter 5 of Title 52 of the Rules of the City of New York is amended to read as follows:

+(y) [Cash, money order, or cashier's check] Certain contributions exceeding \$100.
+[Cash, money order, or cashier's check contributions] Contributions from any one contributor that are greater than \$100 in the aggregate and are made by any instrument other than check, credit card, or debit card.

+§ 9.
+Section 5-05 of chapter 5 of title 52 of the Rules of the City of New York is amended by adding subdivision (cc) as follows:

+(bb) Contributions made by digital assets.
 Digital assets, such as cryptocurrencies or non-fungible tokens based upon blockchain or similar software.

-- (bb) Additional factors.
-In addition, the Board will consider the following factors in determining whether matchable contribution claims are invalid and in projecting a rate of invalid matchable contribution claims: - (i) any information that suggests that a contribution has not been processed or reported in accordance with Program requirements; - (ii) any other information that suggests that matchable contribution claims may be invalid; and - (iii) calculation errors in totals reported.
+(cc) Additional factors.
+In addition, the Board will consider the following factors in determining whether matchable contribution claims are invalid and in projecting a rate of invalid matchable contribution claims:

+(i) any information that suggests that a contribution has not been processed or reported in accordance with Program requirements;

+(ii) any other information that suggests that matchable contribution claims may be invalid; and

+(iii) calculation errors in totals reported.